-Luckily a new Smart Asset survey is giving newbie buyers — who are typically in their early 30s — some much-needed guidance when it comes to which U.S. cities offer the biggest advantages when it comes housing affordability and the chances of getting a mortgage, among other metrics.
+Luckily a recent Smart Asset survey is giving newbie buyers — who are typically in their early 30s — some much-needed guidance when it comes to which U.S. cities offer the biggest advantages when it comes to housing affordability and the chances of getting a mortgage, among other metrics.

 So where do you get the best bang for your real estate buck?
 According to the survey, that would be Pittsburgh.

 This tech and health-care urban hub earned the honor thanks to its not-too-pricey housing stock and the city’s high loan funding rate — meaning that conventional mortgage loans have become more accessible.
 Here's who else made the list.

 3. Omaha, Nebraska

 Hoping to hit that home-ownership milestone soon?
 This list can help guide your decision for where to look.
 But don’t forget to take into account other factors — such as cities where your paycheck goes the farthest and where your outlay gets the highest return on investment.